rustomax/observeshop-playwright/README.md

 });
 ```

-## Create scripts to run from crontab
+## Create crontab script

+Playwright doesn't have it's own scheduling mechanism, so we need to trigger playwright scripts externally.
+Here is a script example that can be called from crontab at regular intervals to generate some transactions in the app.

 Put the script in `/opt/playwright/run-observeshop.1.spec.ts.sh`